Mc-s-Code-Dojo/setup-env/README.md

 But how do we exit vim ? :thinking:

-Well, now that you're in normal mode, you're going to type a command to `w`rite the file to disk and `q`uit vim.
+Well, now that you're in Normal mode, you're going to type a command to `w`rite the file to disk and `q`uit vim.
 Type the following : `:wq` (you should see it show in the bottom left corner of your editor) and Enter.
 This saved the content you wrote in the file and exitted vim.

 To check everything we wrote in the file we can use the `cat` command.